dch/glazier/README.md

+# Glazier -- automating building CouchDB on Windows

+This is a set of scripts designed to help automate as much as practicable the build of CouchDB on Windows

 # Build Environment
-building Erlang & CouchDB on Windows requires a custom build environment, which is very sensitive to path order amongst the three different compilers used to build wxWidgets, erlang, javascript, and couchdb.
-We use a symlink to /src/ to help keep this simple, and use default install locations for each tool.
+* Building Erlang & CouchDB on Windows requires a custom build environment, which is very sensitive to path order amongst the three different compilers used to build wxWidgets, erlang, javascript, and couchdb

-## VC++
-* install VS2008 Express C++, excluding optional MSSSQL & Silverlight, from http://msdn.microsoft.com/en-gb/vstudio/ -> http://download.microsoft.com/download/E/8/E/E8EEB394-7F42-4963-A2D8-29559B738298/VS2008ExpressWithSP1ENUX1504728.iso
+* This is further complicated by different install locations on 32 vs 64 bit windows versions, and which Microsoft C compiler and Windows SDKs are installed.
+* To simplify this we use symlinks liberally.
-*  we will put everything in a folder/tree called src & link to it elsewhere with env vars and softlinks as needed
+* we will put everything in a folder/tree called src & link to it elsewhere with env vars and softlinks as needed mkdir c:\src setx SRC=c:\src

-		mkdir c:\src
-		setx SRC=c:\src
+## Microsoft Visual C++
+* Erlang and CouchDB can be built using the free VS2008 Express C++ edition from http://msdn.microsoft.com/en-gb/vstudio/
+* install [msvc++] excluding optional MSSSQL & Silverlight

 ## Cygwin
-install cygwin from http://www.cygwin.com/ using defaults & in addition:
+install [cygwin] using defaults & in addition:

 * accessibility, admin, archive, audio, base, database: default
 * devel: ALL